rajkothari634/SOLID-Implementation/README.md

 > 📢 **Why this repo exists**

 I have shared a post on LinkedIn about the importance of understanding the SOLID principles as the foundation of good system and software design.
-This repository is a continuation of that thought — a hands-on companion to help you not just read about SOLID, but see how it's applied in real Java code.

 If you came here from LinkedIn — welcome! 👋